Samantha Power: Career

 After graduating from Yale, Power worked at the Carnegie Endowment for International Peace as a researcher for Carnegie's then-President Morton Abramowitz.
 From 1993 to 1996, she worked as a war correspondent, covering the Yugoslav Wars for U.S. News & World Report, The Boston Globe, The Economist, and The New Republic.
 When she returned to the United States, she attended Harvard Law School, receiving her J.D. in 1999.
 The following year, her first edited work, Realizing Human Rights: Moving from Inspiration to Impact (edited with Graham Allison) was published.
-Her first book, A Problem from Hell: America and the Age of Genocide, grew out of a paper she wrote while attending law school; it helped create the doctrine of "responsibility to protect."
+Her first book, A Problem from Hell: America and the Age of Genocide, grew out of a paper she wrote while attending law school; it helped create the doctrine of responsibility to protect.
 The book won the Pulitzer Prize for General Nonfiction and the J. Anthony Lukas Book Prize in 2003.
-Her other books include Chasing the Flame: Sergio Vieira de Mello and the Fight to Save the World (2008), The Unquiet American: Richard Holbrook in the World (co-edited with Derek Chollet, 2011), and The Education of an Idealist: A Memoir (2019).

-From 1998 to 2002, Power served as the Founding Executive Director of the Carr Center for Human Rights Policy at Harvard Kennedy School, where she later served as the Anna Lindh Professor of Practice of Global Leadership and Public Policy.
+Power's book framed genocide as a problem that the United States was involved in as an onlooker rather than a perpetrator or enabler.
+She has been a longtime advocate of the use of armed force by the United States in response to genocide abroad.

 In 2004, Power was named by Time magazine as one of the 100 most influential people in the world that year.
 In fall 2007, she began writing a regular column for Time.

 Power spent 2005–06 working in the office of U.S. Senator Barack Obama as a foreign policy fellow, where she was credited with sparking and directing Obama's interest in the Darfur conflict.
 She served as a senior foreign policy adviser to Obama's 2008 presidential campaign, but resigned during the primaries.
 In 2009 President Obama appointed her to a position on the National Security Council and in 2013 he appointed her as U.S. Ambassador to the United Nations, a cabinet-rank position.